 Last year, to keep up with consumer trends and remain competitive, there were billions of dollars spent on acquisitions in the food and beverage industry alone.
 Nestlé, the world’s largest food company, sold its American candy business to Ferrero Group for $2.8 billion to then pay Starbucks $7.15 billion for the rights to sell the coffee giant’s grocery products globally.

 In fact, manufacturing as a whole will see higher M&A activity over the next five years, particularly as digitization allows for stronger players to absorb weaker ones.
-It goes without saying that mergers and acquisitions impact your culture, disrupting the status quo for not just the executives but the employees at the plant.
+Mergers and acquisitions impact your culture, disrupting the status quo for not just the executives but the employees at the plant.

 To prepare, here are the questions you need to be asking if you’re going through an M&A.